gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 If you've made it this far, congrats! :slightly_smiling_face:

 If not, I hope that you nevertheless found some of the information in this post to be useful and/or inspiring.
-As for myself, I feel I'm just getting started, so watch this space.
+As for myself, I feel I am just getting started, so watch this space.

 </div>